Daniel151505/Components-and-Services/README.md

 # Components-and-Services
 Web application using the Angular framework

-# View the Web Aplication
+# View the Web Application
 https://angular-components-and-services.netlify.app/